Ensono/stacks-nx-plugins/CONTRIBUTING.md

 - Create a new branch, e.g. `cypress-baseline` for the *init* generator.
 In this branch, install and configure the Cypress testing framework with the required configurations.

-- Create a new branch from `cypress-baseline` for the *init-deployment* generator (`cypress-deployment`), adding the additional requirements deploying your application with cypress tests.
+- Create a new branch from `cypress-baseline` for the *init-deployment* generator (`cypress-deployment`), adding the additional requirements for deploying your application with cypress tests.

 - Create a new branch from `cypress-baseline` for the *accessibility* generator (`cypress-accessibility`), adding the additional requirements for adding accessibility tests using cypress to your application.

 ***Step 2: Create your plugin, generators and unit tests.***

 TDD should be followed.
 For each generator to create you should write all of the unit tests to verify that the files you create or amend match the desired states defined in step 1.
+Following the approach outlined in step 1, tailored to your own plugin, helps to determine the behaviour and responsibility of each required generator.
+Through the git comparison functionality you gain a visual representation of exactly what has changed and in which files, making development of your unit tests MUCH easier!

 - Create a new plugin with the following command: